- Larger standard and available touchscreens

 All Santa Fes have automatic emergency braking, adaptive cruise control, blind-spot monitors, and automatic high-beam headlights.
 Upper trims have a head-up display and a surround-view camera system, but no Santa Fe has crash-test scores just yet.

 How much does the 2021 Hyundai Santa Fe cost?

 The $28,035 Santa Fe SE has LED headlights, cloth upholstery, an 8.0-inch touchscreen with wireless Apple CarPlay and Android Auto, and 18-inch wheels—as well as a 5-year/60,000-mile warranty with 3-year/36,000-mile coverage for scheduled maintenance.
+Hybrid versions start at $34,835 for the base Blue model, ranging to $38,785 for the Hybrid SEL Premium and $41,135 for the Hybrid Limited.
 We like the $29,835 Santa Fe SEL, which gets an 8-way power driver seat, wireless smartphone charging, and heated front seats; for under $36,000 it can add a power tailgate, leather upholstery, a 12.3-inch digital display, a power front passenger seat, a 10.3-inch touchscreen with navigation, 12-speaker Harman Kardon audio, and a panoramic sunroof.